remykarem/remykarem.github.io/books-src/system-design-book/src/components/queue.md

 Queues usually offer some features for the consumers:
 - [retry mechanism](../strategies/retry-mechanism.md)
+- integration with DLQ to help with [manual intervention](../strategies/manual-intervention.md)

 How does it work?
 1. When a consumer receives a message, the message becomes temporarily hidden from other consumers.